cloudfoundry/uaa/RateLimitingExampleConfigs/RateLimiterConfig.md

 &nbsp; &nbsp; &nbsp;   [Information 1: Selection of Single or Multiple *Limiter Map*(s)](#Information-1)<br>
 &nbsp; &nbsp; &nbsp;   [Information 2: Selection of Single or Multiple *Window Type*(s)](#Information-2)<br>
 &nbsp; &nbsp; &nbsp;   [Information 3: Order of *Window Type* limiter(s) from Multiple *Limiter Map*s](#Information-3)<br>
+&nbsp; &nbsp; &nbsp;   [Information 4: Order of *Caller IP* extraction](#Information-4)<br>

 <br>

 ## <a id="Enablement"></a> Enablement

 Rate Limiting is enabled in two ways:
-1. by an environment variable "RateLimiterConfigUrl" (which acts as a source of dynamic configuration updates), that must start with either "http://" or "https://" (from an enablement perspective the rest of the URL does NOT matter).
+1. By an environment variable "RateLimiterConfigUrl" (which acts as a source of dynamic configuration updates), that must start with either "http://" or "https://" (from an enablement perspective the rest of the URL does NOT matter).
-2. by a local file "RateLimiterConfig.yml", that exists in any of the following four 'directories', in checked in the following order:
+2. By a local file "RateLimiterConfig.yml", that exists in any of the following four 'directories', checked in the following order:
    1. Environment variable "CLOUDFOUNDRY_CONFIG_PATH" (Bosh based CFs),
    2. Environment variable "UAA_CONFIG_PATH" (K8s based CFs),
    3. Environment variable "RateLimiterConfigDir",
-   4. the root of the applications "resource" directory.
+   4. The root of the applications "resource" directory.

 You can see (and use) a URL example with:
 > export&nbsp;RateLimiterConfigUrl=https://raw.githubusercontent.com/litesoft/RateLimiterExampleConfig/main/RateLimiters.yaml

 Obviously the local file "RateLimiterConfig.yml", is read once on startup, and assuming there are no errors, will become the initial (and default) limits.
 If there is an error interpreting the local file "RateLimiterConfig.yml", the error is logged (and available at the "RateLimitingStatus" endpoint), and
-Rate Limiting is semi-active -- meaning the Rate Limiting infrastructure is activated, but with no initial (and default) limits!
+Rate Limiting is semi-active -- meaning the Rate Limiting infrastructure is activated, but with no initial (or default) limits!

 There is one difference between the local file "RateLimiterConfig.yml" and the environment variable "RateLimiterConfigUrl" based file; the local file "RateLimiterConfig.yml" can